alemart/surgescript/docs/engine/level.md

 `spawnEntity(objectName, position)`

 Spawns an [entity](/engine/entity) named `objectName` at a certain `position`.
-This works like [spawn](#spawn), but lets you position the entity as well.
+The entity won't be garbage collected, as in [spawn](#spawn).

 *Arguments*

 * `objectName`: string.
 The name of the entity to be spawned.
 * `position`: [Vector2](/engine/vector2) object.
-A position in world coordinates.
+The position of the entity.

 *Returns*

-The spawned entity.
+The spawned entity object.

 #### entity

-`entity(id)`
+`entity(entityId)`

-[Entities](/engine/entity) placed on the level via the editor are automatically assigned an ID, a hexadecimal identification code.
+[Entities](/engine/entity) spawned with [spawnEntity](#spawnentity) are automatically assigned an ID, a hexadecimal identification string.
 The purpose of the ID is to uniquely identify the entity in the level.
-This function returns the entity whose ID is `id`.
-It's recommended to cache the return value of this function.
-Do not call it every frame (better performance).
+This function returns the entity whose ID is `entityId`.

 *Arguments*

-* `id`: string.
+* `entityId`: string.
 The ID of the entity to be retrieved.

 *Returns*

-The desired entity ([object](/reference/object)), or `null` if there is no entity associated with the given ID.
+The desired entity object, or `null` if there is no entity associated with the given ID.

 *Example*